codeceptjs/CodeceptJS/docs/visual.md

 `baseFolder`: This is the folder for base images, which will be used with screenshot for comparison

-`diffFolder`: This will the folder where resemble would try to store the difference image, which can be viewed later, Please remember to create empty folder if you don't have one already
+`diffFolder`: This will the folder where resemble would try to store the difference image, which can be viewed later.

 ### Usage
 Details about the helper can be found on the [Github Repo](https://github.com/puneet0191/codeceptjs-resemblehelper)